Personal profile

 Born and brought up in Greater Manchester, I was a primary school teacher in Salford and Burnley before becoming an academic.
 My first academic post was at the University of Warwick, where I worked for 12 years before moving to the University of Leeds, to take up a post as reader before then being promoted to a professorship.
 I was delighted to come to the University of Manchester in June 2017.
 In 2019 I presented my inaugural lecture, A career-long odyssey through education workplaces.
 You can find a recording of it here, listed in the archives of the Sarah Fielden lecture programme.

 In my leisure time I enjoy the theatre and visiting historical sites.
 I am a fan of the website, Onehundredthousand words, and I am a lifelong Manchester United supporter.
 I enjoy European travel and learning foreign languages, and as a French student many years ago spent a period of study at the University of Dijon in Burgundy (now l'Université de Bourgogne Franche-Comté).
 More recently, I lived in France in 2011 as visiting professor at the Institut français de l'éducation in Lyon.
 I remain a fluent French speaker and I speak reasonably fluent German.
 I have several networks in the francophone world, and from time to time I present my work in French and collaborate with Francophone colleagues on research and writing projects.
-Most recently this involved a return to Dijon, where, in June 2019, I presented a paper, ‘L’attractivité des métiers de l’enseignement en Angleterre’, at the journées d'étude: Penser l’attractivité des métiers de l’enseignement : des agendas politiques aux travaux scientifiques, held at the Université Bourgogne Franche-Comté.
+I returned to Dijon in June 2019, to present a paper, ‘L’attractivité des métiers de l’enseignement en Angleterre’, at the journées d'étude: Penser l’attractivité des métiers de l’enseignement : des agendas politiques aux travaux scientifiques, held at the Université Bourgogne Franche-Comté.

 My research focuses broadly on professional working life in education contexts representing all sectors - compulsory and post-compulsory.
 Most recently, I have focused on educational leadership, applying a 'new wave' critical leadership-sceptic perspective to examining whether leadership exists or whether it is a myth that we have reified.
 Two of my provocative articles, intended to encourage outside-the-box thinking about leadership and leadership studies, were published in 2022 and are available open access: 'Is educational leadership (still) worth studying?
 An epistemic worthiness-informed analysis' and 'Is leadership a myth?
 A "new wave" critical leadership-focused research agenda for recontouring the landscape of educational leadership'.